The 1995 MIT Mystery Hunt can be found here, and it is a

 if they have that, they will get this).

 Note that this message says that the remaining puzzles form a chain.
 20 of the 41 puzzles were used in puzzle 13's solution, and puzzle 13 got us here, leaving 20 other puzzles.
-Of these, puzzle 0 is explicitly mentioned, and 18 of the other puzzles form pairs based on the location given in the puzzle's heading, and furthermore these locations are the 9 rooms in the Clue game.
-Puzzle 38, Butler's Quarters, is left over.
-It is not clear how that puzzle fits into the hunt.
+Puzzle 38 provided a map to use in the overlay from puzzle 13's solution.
+Puzzle 0 is explicitly mentioned as the start of the chain.
+The other 18 puzzles form pairs based on the location given in the puzzle's title, and furthermore these locations are the 9 rooms in the Clue game.

 Clue Room |